Gomez0015/CTF-Writeups/📄 CTF Writeups/{THM} Skynet Writeup.md

 /ai                   (Status: 301) [--> http://10.10.123.244/ai/]
 ```

-All of them are forbidden except the ``/squirrelmail/`` which brings us to a login page, the source code doesnt look all that intresting.
+All of them are forbidden except the ``/squirrelmail/`` which brings us to a login page, the source code doesnt look all that interesting.

 I checked the hint for #1 it says 'enumerate SMB' so lets try that.

 `enum4linux 10.10.123.244`

-We get a couple intresting things back:
+We get a couple interesting things back:
 ```
 [+] Server 10.10.123.244 allows sessions using username '', password ''
 anonymous       Disk      Skynet Anonymous Share